cem-okulmus/QFMtool/README.md

   - OCaml Batteries Included `opam install batteries`
   - OCaml GTK2 bindings `opam install lablgtk2` (__Note:__ if lablgtk2.rsvg was not already installed during step 0, then no bindings will be created, which are needed to succesfully build QFMtool)

+Optionally, [Plplot](http://plplot.sourceforge.net/) can also be installed.
+To use this in the QFM library, the \_oasis file has to slightly changed, as it doesn't install this by default, as it is not needed.
+In "BuildDepends:", "plplot" must be added, and in "Modules:",  "Plot" must be added.
+This _must_ be done before running `oasis setup`.
+Otherwise, it must be rerun.

 3. __Using Oasis to build/install QFM__